What Marriage Has Taught Me About Money

 Investing 101: An introduction to asset allocation

-This is a guest post from ABCs of Investing, a new site for novice investors.
+This article was written by ABCs of Investing, a new site for novice investors.
 ABCs of Investing offers one short and simple investing post each week.
 Understanding asset allocation is a key piece of financial literacy.

 In my last post at Get Rich Slowly, I explained the basics of passive investing and why it's a good strategy.
 I explored the differences between index funds and exchange-traded funds (ETFs), and showed how they're great tools for passive investors.
 My article ended with a breezy "just pick some basic index funds and away you go".
 But in reality there are a few more steps before you actually make any investments.